prembasumatary/edx-documentation/en_us/shared/course_features/cohorts/cohorted_courseware.rst

    want to view the usage.

    The content group's box displays whether the content group is used in this course.
-If it is used, you see the number of units that it is used in, and links to each unit.
+If it is used, you see the number of units that it is used in.

 #.
+Click the content group name to view the names of units and components that
+   are visible to this group.

-Select each link to go to that unit in the **Course Outline**, where you can
+#.
+Click a linked unit name to go to that unit in the **Course Outline**,
-   :ref:`specify whether that unit is visible to the content group<Specify Components in Courseware as Visible Only to Certain Content Groups>`.
+   where you can where you can change that unit's :ref:`visibility settings<Content Hidden from Students>`.
+You can also :ref:`Specify Components in Courseware as Visible Only to Certain Content Groups`.

 For details about previewing your course to ensure that learners in a cohort correctly see the content intended for them, see :ref:`Viewing Cohort Specific